AgentNyo/WeaponsPack/README.md

 Textures are from Songs Of War by Black Plasma Studios, credit to them for 90% of this pack's items

-Some weapons are from Terraria by ReLogic, by a friend's request
+Some weapons are from Terraria by ReLogic, by a friend's behest

 And the remaining textures are found on NovaSkin, a minecraft texture site.
-On there stuff gets passed around a lot

-so some of the textures including the Crucible and Lightsaber have no obvious origin or creator,
+On there stuff gets passed around a lot so some of the textures including the Crucible and Lightsaber have no obvious origin or creator,

 although if the real creator wants me to remove anything they own **please let me know**